Olivier-Boudeville/Ceylan-Traces/doc/Ceylan-Traces-Layer-technical-manual-english.rst

 :Dedication: Users and maintainers of the ``Traces`` layer.
 :Abstract:

-	The role of the `Traces <http://traces.esperide.org/>`_ layer (part of the `Ceylan <https://github.com/Olivier-Boudeville/Ceylan>`_ project) is to provide trace services, so that the user can efficiently log, browse and search through detailed runtime messages that may be emitted concurrently (in parallel, and in a distributed way).
+	The role of the `Traces <http://traces.esperide.org/>`_ layer (part of the `Ceylan <https://github.com/Olivier-Boudeville/Ceylan>`_ project) is to provide Erlang applications with advanced trace services, so that the user can efficiently log, browse and search through detailed runtime messages that may be emitted concurrently (in parallel, and in a distributed way).

 	We present here a short overview of these services, to introduce them to newcomers.
 	The next level of information is to read the corresponding `source files <https://github.com/Olivier-Boudeville/Ceylan-Traces>`_, which are intensely commented and generally straightforward.